does lying on your stomach help digestion?

 Does Sleep Influence Digestion?

 When calm, blood flows to the digestive tract and ensures food is processed appropriately.
-When stressed, excessive cortisol diverts blood toward the brain and limbs (the so-called “fight-or-flight” response,) temporarily freezing digestion.

 What Sleeping Position is Good for Digestion?